SamDrobakha/ansible-s3-ftp-server/README.md

 ﻿# ansible-s3-ftp

-DESCRIPTION: This soution builds reliable SFTP service using Amazon S3 bucket as a storage.
+## DESCRIPTION: This soution builds reliable SFTP service using Amazon S3 bucket as a storage.
 Inspired by: https://cloudacademy.com/blog/s3-ftp-server/

 This manual assumes you have AWS account and configured AWS CLI.

-TO USE ansible role, build AWS resources using CloudFormation template:
-1. indicate your AWS parameters in [SFTP-CLOUD.parameters.json]
-2. run 'aws cloudformation create-stack' - see full command in [aws-cloudformation-masterfile.sh]

-It will create following resources:
+## CREATES REQUIRED AWS RESOURCES ACCORDING TO SEPARATE TEMPLATE:

 * AWS EC2 instance and keys pair.
 * Public IP address assigned to EC2.
 * Allowed INBOUND traffic to 990/tcp, 15390:15690/tcp in new EC2 secutiry group.